CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 **Select the best response:**

-- [ ] Send the technical team links and examples that you’ve read, which discuss how to make this approach work in government.
+- [[ ]] Send the technical team links and examples that you’ve read, which discuss how to make this approach work in government.
 Once they see the use cases from other agencies, they’ll be more likely to try it out in your agency.
-- [ ] Let some time pass so that the memory of the recent IT failure starts to fade, then reengage and present your idea again.
+- [[ ]] Let some time pass so that the memory of the recent IT failure starts to fade, then re-engage and present your idea again.
-- [x] Brainstorm just one small task or part of the solicitation where you can test this approach.
+- [[x]] Brainstorm just one small task or part of the solicitation where you can test this approach.
 Present the idea as just that—an idea that you want to test.
 Discuss the benefits that could result.
 Work with someone the technical team trusts and have them present the idea with you.

-> Correct!
+[[?]]
 Introducing a small, testable change and aligning with trusted voices increases your chance of buy-in and minimizes perceived risk.

 ---